 A Faculty Mentor will be assigned for each M.S. student.
-The names of the assigned Faculty Mentor will be shared before or at Graduate Orientation.
+The names of the assigned Faculty Mentor will be shared before or at Graduate Orientation and can be found on the Department Website.
 The Faculty Mentor will assist students with their academic plans and any other questions they may have.